Ar0xA/ar0xa.github.io/_posts/2015-10-24-Hacking-Hipchat-URLs-learning-Python-part1.md

 However, HipChat is a little underdeveloped compared to some other products.
 One of the biggest possible security issues I saw was that it allows for rooms to be set to allow guests, meaning anyone who would know the "random"-URL would be able to visit the room.
 There is currently no way to put a password on the guest-enabled room.

-This got me thinking.
+This got me thinking:<br />
-- Exactly how random is that URL?
+- Exactly how random is that URL? <br />
-- How likely is it going to be that a random person finds your room?
+- How likely is it going to be that a random person finds your room?<br />
-- Is it possible to find a room with guest access within 4 hours?
+- Is it possible to find a room with guest access within 4 hours?<br />

 Why 4 hours?
 I have no idea, it seemed like a reasonably short time period.
 If the generation of the URL's is flawed it should be possible.